kiet-doki/Algo-Trading/README.md

 # Project 2: Quantitative Momentum Screener

-In the second project, we delve into the world of quantitative momentum investing.
+In the second project, I delve into the world of quantitative momentum investing.
 This strategy involves investing in assets that have shown the most significant price increase over a specific period.
 Through data-driven analysis, this project aims to uncover potential investment opportunities with impressive price momentum, providing valuable insights into promising assets.

 # Project 3: Quantitative Value Screener

 The third project explores quantitative value investing strategies.
 Value investing focuses on identifying undervalued stocks in the market.
-To achieve this, we rely on the concept of multiples, which involves comparing a company's stock price to various measures of its worth, such as earnings or assets.
+To achieve this, I rely on the concept of multiples, which involves comparing a company's stock price to various measures of its worth, such as earnings or assets.
 By employing multiple valuation strategies and using a composite approach, this project aims to develop algorithmic value investing strategies that can potentially outperform traditional methods.

 Each of these projects represents a significant achievement in the realm of investment strategies.
 By providing clear documentation and insights into the methodologies and results, this repository aims to contribute to the broader understanding of data-driven investment decision-making.
 Congratulations on completing these projects and best of luck with your future endeavors!
 Happy investing!